-The key advantage of organic textile is that the crops aren’t treated with pesticides, insecticides, herbicides, and GMOs.
+The key advantage of organic textiles is that the crops aren’t treated with pesticides, insecticides, herbicides, and GMOs.
 These toxins which are harmful to farmers and workers, consumers, and the entire wildlife eco-systems are kept away from the making of organic textiles.
-The use of chemicals and synthetic materials has affected all the way to the end of the supply chain.
+The use of chemicals and synthetic materials has affected the end of the supply chain.
 And on the other hand, manual farming and organic and herbal dyed practices have a lower carbon footprint because the entire process takes up less fuel and energy and releases fewer greenhouse gases in comparison with chemical textiles.

 Awareness of local contexts

-Leading to a sharp rise in the growth of organic textile manufacturing are a number of factors like more and more awareness and resources in terms of knowledge.
+Leading to a sharp rise in the growth of organic textile manufacturing are several factors like more and more awareness and resources in terms of knowledge.
 Cotton plays an important role in the Indian economy as the country’s textile industry is predominantly cotton-based.
 And India ranks number one as the top manufacturer of organic textiles across the globe.

 In the fashion landscape, innovation is now not only defined in terms of designing and creating something new from the scratch but as a part of sustainable fashion, there is also this sub-trend of upcycling, i.e. to create products of higher quality or value than the original.